Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 By default, the property names in the serialization output, such as JSON, match their names in the source code.
 These names, known as _serial names_, can be customized using the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation.
-For example, you can customize a property’s serial name to be shorter or more descriptive in the serialized output:
+You can use this annotation to customize a property’s serial name to be shorter or more descriptive in the serialized output:

 ```kotlin
 // Imports the necessary libraries